IAM571/Gomoku/README.md

 If you want to use IntelliJ you can use the Community Edition, but it is also possible to get the Ultimate Edition for free as a student.

-If you are using IntelliJ and want to run the DesktopLauncher and the GomokuServer with one click on the 'Run' button, then you can create a compound launcher.
+If you are using IntelliJ and want to run the DesktopLauncher and the io.swapastack.gomoku.server.GomokuServer with one click on the 'Run' button, then you can create a compound launcher.
 Have a look at the **IntelliJ_Compound.md** file located in the **help** folder.